AMOC Publication Figures

 This notebook demonstrates the streamlined workflow for creating publication-quality AMOC figures:

-1. Data Loading: Using readers.load_dataset() for consistent data access
+1. Data Loading: Using read.rapid() for consistent data access and standardisation

 Key Features: